Lost your License key?

 Here's how you can introduce them to Balsamiq.
 You'll find that they get along quite well together!

 If you have the resources you can create your own pattern library or you can start with a customized download of Bootstrap or Foundation (more examples at the end of this post).
 The next step is to create a mapping between it and the controls in Balsamiq.
 This essentially amounts to developing a shared agreement of "(this) means (this)."
 You can do this by creating a document showing these mappings or by having a meeting with the design and development teams around a screen to work it out.

-Here's an example of how you might map some Balsamiq controls to Bootstrap components (you could also start with our Bootstrap Mockups To Go library).
+Here's an example of how you might map some Balsamiq controls to Bootstrap components (you could also start with our Bootstrap Wireframes To Go library).